mjcdeleon/cse15l-lab-reports/lab2.md

 	return newArray;
 }
 ```
+**Explanation**
+This change helped to fix the bug as previously, what was being returned was the original array.
+On top of that, the changes of the original array at certain indexes were to be set equal to the matching index of 'newArray' which held no values.
+As such, the return statement as well which array was being appended was switch in order to fix the issue.
+Thus, 'newArray' was the array being appended as the reverse of 'arr', and as such was put in the return statement.

 # Part 3
 Something I had learned from week 2 was about the structure of a URL and the breakdown of each component.
 I learned the correct terminology for all parts of the URL.
 Previously I had only known about the domain of a URL, after week 2 I learned about the protocol, path/part, query, and anchor/fragment.